-Grand Theft Auto: Chinatown Wars for iPhone review
+Grand Theft Auto: Chinatown Wars for iPhone full review

 Grand Theft Auto: Chinatown Wars gives players the freedom to rob, kill, race, and, of course, steal cars in a violent, gritty soap opera.